Health – Malaria

-Malaria is a parasitic infection of the red blood cells.
+Malaria is a parasitic infection of the health of red blood cells.
 It is acquired via the bite of female Anopheles mosquitoes.
 The ecology of the disease is complex, depending on factors such as altitude, climate, mosquito breeding sites and human behaviour for successful transmission of the disease in an area.

 Where the disease occurs